 When you hit create, a JSON file will be downloaded.
 These are the credentials that RevenueCat will need to communicate with Google.

-Set the Role to Pub/Sub Admin (to enable Platform Server Notifications)
+- Pub/Sub Admin (to enable Platform Server Notifications)

 You can skip the optional third step, "Grant users access to this service account" by clicking Done.

 In the Google Cloud Console, click on Actions > Manage keys.

 Click ADD KEY > Create new key.

 Make sure JSON is selected and click Create to create and download the JSON key.